dmcc/bllip-parser/README.rst

 References:

-* Charniak, Eugene, and Mark Johnson.
+* Eugene Charniak and Mark Johnson.
 "Coarse-to-fine n-best parsing and MaxEnt discriminative reranking."
 Proceedings of the 43rd Annual Meeting on Association for Computational Linguistics.
 Association for Computational Linguistics, 2005. http://aclweb.org/anthology/P/P05/P05-1022.pdf

-* Charniak, Eugene.
+* Eugene Charniak.
 "A maximum-entropy-inspired parser."
 Proceedings of the 1st North American chapter of the Association for Computational Linguistics conference.
 Association for Computational Linguistics, 2000. http://aclweb.org/anthology//A/A00/A00-2018.pdf